|Closing date ||17:30, Thursday 26 February 2015|

 - Strand 2: Between €10,001 and €20,000

-The Festivals and Events Scheme is open to organisations that promote festivals or events with a clear artistic purpose that will take place in the first half of the calendar year 2015.
+The Festivals and Events Scheme is open to organisations that promote festivals or events with a clear artistic purpose that will take place in the second half of the calendar year 2015.

 Selecting the correct Strand